 The Shift from Artificial to Natural

 Today, more brands are reformulating to replace artificial colors with plant-based alternatives derived from fruits, vegetables, and spices.
 This change isn’t only about compliance—it’s about trust.
 A naturally sourced orange shade helps brands tell a clean, authentic story that resonates with modern diners and shoppers.
+Advances in extraction and encapsulation technologies have also significantly improved the heat and light stability of natural pigments, making them more practical for large-scale manufacturing.

 Natural Sources of Orange Color